History of the Division II CCA

 Brown and Blizzard worked closely with NCAA Division II Governance resulting in the association having unprecedented input in the restructuring of the Division II Enhancement Fun and subsequent distributions.

 Following Blizzard as president was Bob Hiegert from the California Collegiate Athletic Association.
 Hiegert established an operating system for the DII CCA to allow the association to conduct its meeting and business in a more efficient manner.
-Jim Naumovich served as vice president during Hiegert’s term in office.
 Also during Hiegert’s term, the DII CCA added Nancy Mitchell, NCAA Division II Chief of Staff from 1996-1999, as an executive consultant to the association.
+By 2009, Mitchell’s position was titled Executive Director.

 In the Summer of 2006, Jim Naumovich, commissioner of the Great Lakes Valley Conference, was named president of the DII CCA.
-Mike Marcil, commissioner of the Sunshine State Conference, became vice-president and Alan Patterson was asked to continue as secretary/treasurer.
 Naumovich led the DII CCA in its support of the new NCAA Division II Strategic Initiatives implemented by the NCAA Division II Presidents Council.

 Also during Naumovich’s tenure as president, the Disney Division II Tip-Off Classic was expanded to include games in Anaheim, just outside Disneyland, in addition to those conducted each year at Walt Disney World in Florida.